 The dynamic city is often on the radar of many tourists because of its friendly people, fun-filled activities, and interesting places.
 If you don’t want to miss out on the best spots to visit in Barcelona with kids, reading this article is worth your time.

-Outdoor Activities for Kids in Rome
+Outdoor Activities for Kids in Barcelona

 1. Sagrada Familia